railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 Leads can be assigned to a *Sales Team* for follow up (see  :menuselection:`Sales --> Configuration --> Sales --> Sales Teams`).
 Each user can be added to a default Sales team which can be specified in the Preferences.
 You can also escalate a lead to another Sales team, according to the tree structure you defined for your sales teams.
 Per sales team, you can assign a responsible user and a generic e-mail address that will be used.
 You can also assign specific stages.

 When a lead requires follow up, it will be converted to a sales opportunity.
+OpenERP checks whether a partner with the e-mail address from the lead form already exists, and then proposes to link the contact to the existing partner.

-For example, the following events could result in the creation of one or several leads, either manually or automatically:
+The following events could result in the creation of one or several leads, either manually or automatically:

 * An email sent to one of your company's generic email addresses, such as sales@mycompany.com,